With Device-ID, create inbound policy rule recommendations based on

 device profile behaviors.

-both inbound and outbound policy recommendations.
-While PAN-OS and
+environments with both inbound and outbound policy recommendations.
+While

-based on both outbound and inbound profile behaviors helps prevent
+policy rule recommendations based on both outbound and inbound profile behaviors

-vulnerability exploitation, lateral movement, and other security risks that
+helps prevent vulnerability exploitation, lateral movement, and other security risks

 You can now view both inbound and outbound behaviors for device profiles in the UI